-While no one likes taxes, the rates on these two business-related taxes have not posed an undue burden on the Town businesses.
-Furthermore, the income has given our small town the muchneeded resources to provide new and improved municipal services (see "Successes," above) to not only the residents of Wardensville, but visitors, residents of Hardy and Hampshire Counties generally, and the very businesses remitting the taxes.
+While no one likes taxes, the rates on these two business-related taxes have not posed an undue burden on the Town businesses, by their own admission.
+Furthermore, the income has given our small town the much-needed resources to provide new and improved municipal services (see "Successes," above) to not only the residents of Wardensville, but visitors, residents of Hardy and Hampshire Counties generally, and the very businesses remitting the taxes.

 This has greatly contributed to the viability of the community and its attractiveness as a business site and a tourist destination.
-Through improving sales tax revenues, we (like the state and the nation as a whole) have been able to track and monitor improvement of the economy coming out of the COVID crisis.
+Through improving sales tax revenues, the Town of Wardensville (like the state and the nation as a whole) have been able to track and monitor improvement of the economy coming out of the COVID crisis and completely avoiding the much-anticipated financial recession.
+A big win for all!